-- for other ‘employer-financed retirement benefits schemes’ (as defined in EIM15020), in particular directly-provided-unfunded arrangements, see EIM15015 - EIM15399, but at all times be mindful of the precedence of the third party rules in the bullet above,
+- for other ‘employer-financed retirement benefits schemes’ (as defined in EIM15020), in particular directly-provided-unfunded arrangements, see EIM15015 to EIM15399, but at all times be mindful of the precedence of the third party rules in the bullet above

 - for legacy non-approved schemes, see EIM15400, but at all times be mindful of the historical nature of those parts of the Employment Income Manual.

-At the simplest level, there are two main types of schemes: registered and non-registered.
+At the simplest level, there are 2 main types of schemes: registered and non-registered.

 You may also have heard of Approved Retirement Benefit Schemes or Exempt Approved Schemes.
 These were the predecessors of registered schemes.
 However, from 6 April 2006, the system of HMRC granting such approval was replaced with self-registration.
 Most approved schemes automatically became registered pension schemes on that day.

-The more detailed differences in tax treatment between EFRBS and their predecessors (FURBS / UURBS) are covered in this chapter of EIM (EIM15000+).
-This chapter is sub-divided into two sections:
+The more detailed differences in tax treatment between EFRBS and their predecessors (FURBS/UURBS) are covered in this chapter of EIM (EIM15000+).
+This chapter is sub-divided into 2 sections:

 If the EFRBS was previously a FURBS or UURBS, then there may be transitional rules to follow as well (see EIM15121).

 - the second section (EIM15400 onwards) deals with the position of non-approved retirement benefits schemes before 6 April 2006 - follow this section of the guidance for benefits received before 6th April 2006